stella-masucci/DormRate/README.md

 **#5) Dorm List Page:**
 - The dorm list page lists every available on-campus housing option at the University of South Carolina
-- Next to each of the names of the dorms, there are stars (can range from 1 star to 5 stars) based on user reviews
+- Next to each of the names of the dorms, there are stars (can range from 0.5 star to 5 stars) based on user reviews
 - When the name of the dorm is selected, the user is led to the Dorm Information Page
 - At the very top of the page, there will be a "View Location" button that will lead to the Map Page
-- There will also be a button at the top of the page that says “Profile” that when selected, leads to the User Profile Page
+- There will also be a button at the bottom of the page that says “User Profile” that when selected, leads to the User Profile Page

 **#6) User Profile Page**
--	Has a place where the user can upload a picture of themselves
--	Has their first and last name
+-	Has the user's first and last name
 -	Allows the user to view reviews that they have left on the app
--	Has a “Logout” button that when selected, logs the user off and leads back to the Home Page
+-	Allows user to edit the reviews that they have left

 **#7) Dorm Information Page**
 - Every dorm on-campus at the University of South Carolina has its own information page
-- This information page contains all the information available about it at https://sc.edu/about/offices_and_divisions/housing/ in a section called
+- This information page contains all the information available about it at https://sc.edu/about/offices_and_divisions/housing/ above a picture of the building.
-  "Basic Information"
-- Below the "Basic Information" section will be a section named "User Reviews" with all of the reviews about that specific dorm that users have left
+- Below the picture of the residence hall, there will be a section named "User Reviews" under which with all of the reviews about that specific dorm that users have left will be listed
 - There will be a button at the top of the "User Review" section that says "Leave a Review?" which will lead you to the "User Review Page"
 - Next to the title of the page, there will be a button that says "View Housing Location" that when selected will lead to the Map Page

- **#8) User Review Page**
+ **#8) Add Review Page**
- - This page allows a user to rate the dorm 1-5 stars
+ - This page allows a user to rate the dorm 0.5-5 stars (ratings are in 0.5 star increments)
  - Below the star rating section, there will be a text box where the user can write a text description/review
- - After the user is done rating the dorm and writing their text review, they will select a button that says "Done" and their review will be published to the dorm page.
+ - After the user is done rating the dorm and writing their text review, they will select a button that says "Submit" and their review will be published to the dorm page.
- - If the user changes their mind about the review or wants to change their review, they can select the "Edit Review" button, which will lead them to the Edit Review Page
+ - If the user changes their mind about the review or wants to change their review, they can go to their User Profile and select the review that they want to change, which leads them to the Edit Review Page.

  **#9) Edit Review Page**
  - This page will allow the user to change the star rating they gave in their original review